MatthieuLeNozach/api_basemodel_for_machine_learning_with_fastapi/README.md

 # Api base model for machine learning with FastAPI

-A template app for async machine learning inference, with built-in user management, service access policies, monitoring and enriched with various dev tools.
+A template app for async machine learning inference, with built-in user management, service access policies, monitoring and loaded with various dev tools.